-• Integrate the urban forest principles into all parts of Council service
+Integrate the urban forest principles into all parts of Council service

-- S6.5: Revise tree protection policies and procedures for private and public trees to make protection a key outcome - S6.7 Regularly review and update approach to enforcement in response to trends in Urban Forest actions.
+- S6.7: Progress the review of policies and plans that relate to tree protection and management, including planning scheme controls, neighbourhood character, housing and heritage strategies. - S6.9 Regularly review and update approach to enforcement in response to trends in Urban Forest actions.

-Case Study: Passive Irrigation for Street Trees
+Case study: Passive irrigation for street trees

 Melton City Council (MCC) anticipated growing their street tree population by 130,000 new trees, predominantly within residential streets.
-As part of their Integrated Water Management (IWM) Plan (below), MCC aimed for as many of these new trees as possible to include water sensitive urban design (WSUD) and be planted with passive irrigation from stormwater.
-They were the first Council in Australia to require this.
+As part of their Integrated Water Management (IWM) Plan, MCC aimed for as many of these new trees as possible to include water sensitive urban design (WSUD) and be planted with passive irrigation from stormwater.
+They were the first council in Australia to require this.